 Talk about an unexpected touch.
 These boutonnieres were tied together with copper wire instead of a ribbon.

 Make your stationery suite pop with copper calligraphy.
 It adds an elevated touch—and who doesn't want to see their name in pretty, shiny letters?

 Forget silverware when you can rent copper utensils.
 We especially love how the color is repeated on this table using utensils, mugs, and lined lanterns.

-We didn't think we could love the idea of doing mad libs at your wedding anymore.
-But then we found this!
+We didn't think we could love the idea of doing mad libs at a wedding any more.
+But then we found this.
 To recreate this look, place a card printed with mad libs on a copper easel and place it on each edge of the bar.
-Your guests will thank you for the fun (and beautiful!) conversation starter.
+Your guests will thank you for the fun (and beautiful) conversation starter.